arbor-sim/arbor/doc/concepts/labels.rst

 lead to confusion.

 Labels are stored with their associated expressions as key-value pairs in *label dictionaries*.
-Label dictionaries are then used to create a cable-cell along with the :ref:`morphology <co_morphology>` and a :ref:`decor <cablecell-decoration>`.
+Label dictionaries are then used to create a cable-cell along with the :ref:`morphology <morph>` and a :ref:`decor <cablecell-decoration>`.
 The decorations can be painted or placed on the regions or locsets defined in the label dictionary by referring to their labels.